Argemenon/ML-CODES-VS/README.md

-# Learning OpenCV usign Jupyter Notebook
+# Learning OpenCV using Jupyter Notebook

 This is my repo for learing OpenCV, an open-source computer vison library using Jupyter Notebook